 Otherwise, you can strengthen your shins and thighs, tolerate pain, deliver big shots, etc. But you’ll be a sitting duck in the clinch without a partner.

 Related article: Should I Learn BJJ or Muay Thai?

-One lives and learns.
-Masters of martial arts constantly improve their skills and look for new ways to confuse their opponents.
 Some people prefer home workouts over group sessions, but here’s the list of positive and negative sides of home training sessions:

 - Home learning is possible, but you’ll stop progressing at some point.

 - It is tough to learn grappling or wrestling alone.

 - You should invest some money in your home gym for better results.

 - Mirrors and TV should be mandatory pieces of your equipment.
 The rest of the training gear depends on your skills and plans.